AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-18-ES6#7-object-literal-upgrades-and-symbols.md

 // false
 ```

-They both have the same value but we will never have naming collisions with Symbols as they are always unique.
+They both have the same value, but we will never have naming collisions with Symbols as they are always unique.

 As we mentioned earlier we can use them to create as identifiers for object properties, so let's see an example: